 Installing all that equipment meant that Be broadband started very small which perhaps accounts for a business ethos that prizes excellent customer service and extras such as customer/company drinks and free broadband on customers' birthdays.

 They're the fastest ADSL provider and one of the most reliable and offer some of the UK's cheapest line rental options and some of the most innovative contracts.
+Here are the details.

-Be broadband offers three unlimited broadband packages:
+Be broadband offered three unlimited broadband packages:

 |Overall average (24 hours)||Peak (8-10pm weekdays)|

 |16Mb*||9.1 to 10.9Mb||8.9 to 10.7Mb|

 That's not only the fastest ADSL broadband in the UK, it's the broadband with the least slow down during peak times: as you can see, it barely changes at all.